Book about Longwood's Jerome Kersey coming this fall - Farmville

 An All-American, 17-year NBA veteran, and the namesake of Longwood’s home basketball court in Willett Hall, Lancer alumnus Jerome Kersey’s inspiring story will soon be told in a new book that has been decades in the making.

-Started by former Longwood sports information director Hoke Currie, authored by prominent Portland sports writer Kerry Eggers, and overseen by Longwood alumnus Rohn Brown, “Jerome Kersey: Overcoming The Odds” profiles Kersey from his humble upbringing in Clarksville to his basketball breakout at Longwood and his decorated NBA career.
+Started by former Longwood sports information director Hoke Currie, authored by prominent Portland sports writer Kerry Eggers and overseen by Longwood alumnus Rohn Brown, “Jerome Kersey: Overcoming The Odds” profiles Kersey from his humble upbringing in Clarksville to his basketball breakout at Longwood and his decorated NBA career.

 And notably, just as Kersey made Longwood his launchpad to NBA stardom, so too did his soon-to-be-published biography get its start on campus.